NitMedia/wkhtml2pdf/README.md

 	wkhtmltopdf-i386

 ## Troubleshooting
-There is a debug flag in config where you can test the output of the drivers.
+	**There is a debug flag in config where you can test the output of the drivers.**

-Some users have noted a strange permissions issue executing the drivers.
+	1. Some users have noted a strange permissions issue executing the drivers.
 Try chmod'ing the driver files to solve the issue.
+	2. All asset urls must be absolute, relative urls wont work.

 The MIT License (MIT)